RiskyGUY22/connect-4/README.md

-A functioning connect 4 game written in pure C, this program was designed for GNU/Linux based operating systems, but I added windows cross compiling support to the Makefile. *NOTE* the Windows binary has not been tested so may work not work as intended.
+A functioning connect 4 game written in pure C, this program was designed for GNU/Linux based operating systems, but I added windows cross compiling support to the Makefile. _NOTE_ the Windows binary has not been tested so may work not work as intended.

 # Download

     git clone -b master https://github.com/RiskyGUY22/connect-4.git
     cd connect-4

 # Build

     make

+# Run code (Linux)

+    ./out/Image

+# Run code (Windows)

+    ./out/Image.exe

 # Clean

     make clean

-The output will be in out/.

 [Releases](https://github.com/RiskyGUY22/connect-4/releases)